LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 We can also use our own types that can be either atoms or ground compound terms.

-The second directive argument documents the number of proofs (not necessarily distinct solutions) for the specified mode.
+The second directive argument documents the number of proofs (but not necessarily distinct solutions) for the specified mode.
 Note that different modes for the same predicate often have different determinism.
 The possible values are: